Eduardo Guerrero (footballer)

-Eduardo Antonio Guerrero Lozcano (born 21 February 2000) is a Panamanian footballer who plays as a forward for Ukrainian club Zorya Luhansk, on loan from Maccabi Tel Aviv and the Panama national team.
+Eduardo Antonio Guerrero Lozcano (born 21 February 2000) is a Panamanian professional footballer who plays as a forward for Ukrainian Premier League club Dynamo Kyiv and the Panama national team.

 Club career

 On 3 September 2018, Guerrero joined Israeli Premier League side Maccabi Tel Aviv on a season-long loan deal with the option to make the deal permanent, playing for the club's U19 squad.

 Maccabi Tel Aviv exercised the option to buy on 17 July 2019.

+After a successful loan spell, Zorya Luhansk purchased Guerrero from Maccabi for €500k, with hopes that the Panamanian would continue his good form for the club in their 2023-24 UEFA Europa Conference League campaign.
+Guerrero was Zorya's top scorer in the competition, netting a goal against each of the team's group stage opponents.
+Despite this Zorya were eliminated in the group stage, placing 3rd.

+The 2023-24 Ukrainian Premier League saw Zorya endure their worst season in over a decade.
+Despite this, Guerrero scored 13 goals in all competitions.
+He was also tied for 4th in the Ukrainian League's top scorers for the season, with 9 goals in 23 matches.

+On September 4 2024, Guerrero signed a five-year contract with Dynamo Kyiv.

 International career

 Guerrero made his international debut for Panama on 24 October 2017 during a friendly match against Grenada.
+He scored his first goal against Bolivia in the 2024 Copa America, a goal that would qualify Panama to the quarterfinal of the competition.

+Having featured in Panama's World Cup qualifying matches in June 2025, Guerrero was included in Thomas Christiansen's 26-man squad for the 2025 CONCACAF Gold Cup.
+Guerrero started in Panama's opening match against Guadeloupe, scoring a goal from the penalty spot in a 5-2 victory.